KonradWohlfahrt/Arduino-Seven-Segment-Controller/README.md

 # Features
 - control a seven segment display directly with you ATmega without having to use another controller
 - display integers, floats, strings and your own symbols
-- enable/disable digits at runtime
+- enable/disable digits
-- enable/disable blinking on digits at runtime
+- enable/disable blinking on digits

 ***